suhock/php-dependency-injection/README.md

  - If a closure, the container calls it as a factory, injecting its parameters.
  - If any other object, the container provides that object directly.

-Each explicit `add*` variant also has a keyed counterpart — `addKeyedSingletonFactory()`, `addKeyedTransientClass()`, `addKeyedScopedImplementation()`, and so on.
+Each explicit `add*` variant also has a keyed counterpart:
+`addKeyedSingletonFactory()`, `addKeyedTransientClass()`,
+`addKeyedScopedImplementation()`, and so on.